Lukashenko cancels state of the nation speech as health fails

 Sergei Tikhanovski faces criminal charges specified by Part 3, Article 130 of the Criminal Code on suspicion of committing deliberate acts intended to instigate other social enmity, on suspicion of calling for violent and aggressive actions against law enforcement personnel.
 Apart from that, Tikhanovski faces charges specified by Article 13 and Part 2 of Article 293 of the Criminal Code upon suspicion of preparations for mass riots.

 Over the weekend, Lukashenka was seemingly downplaying the mercenaries’ alleged plotting of unrests in Belarus, hinting that some of them may have planned Turkey as their final destination.
+By Monday he admitted that the 200 mercenaries that were supposed to have entered Belarus in addition to the 33 that were arrested were not in the country.

+"Lukashenko backs off.
+He said today that the remaining 170 terrorists "haven't managed to cross the border with Belarus", i.e. don't exist.
+He also ordered to offer the detained militants better facilities because "they are just soldiers" and was generally super soft and polite," tweeted Tadeusz Giczan.